armchair-traveller/svelte-kitify/README.md

+# svelte-kitify

+A template for Svelte Kit && Netlify

-⚠ **SvelteKit is still in closed-source beta**.
+⚠ **SvelteKit is currently in public beta**.
 This template and its API may change drastically in the next few months.

-⚠ Netlify adapter currently has issues building.
-The repo will not be updated until then.
+last tested working versions (as of 3/15/2021):
+- `@sveltejs/adapter-netlify` 1.0.0-next.3
+- `@sveltejs/kit` 1.0.0-next.49
+- `vite` 2.1.0

-Command to use template: `npx degit armchair-traveller/sveltekit-netlify`
+Command to use template: `npx degit armchair-traveller/svelte-kitify`

 _below are instructions included with the default Svelte Kit template_